Soller, Truly is a Special Place

-The combination of the surrounding mountains with the terraced olive groves, vales of citrus groves, old houses and the close distance to the sea give it a charm other spots on the island are missing out on.
+The location, a combination of the surrounding mountains with the terraced olive groves, vales of citrus groves, old houses and the close distance to the sea give it a charm other spots on the island are missing out on.
 Palma and the airport are less than 30 minutes drive away, while other parts of the island can be reached in less than an hours drive.
 It is also mostly devoid from the horrible concrete hotel blocks found in so many other towns and seaside resorts like a Balearic disease.
 Soller especially still feels like an authentic Mallorquin town, with its narrow lanes and alleys and the traditional stone town houses.

-The Placa Constitucio is surrounded by little cafes and restaurants and shaded by plane trees.
+The Placa Constitucio at the centre of Soller is surrounded by little cafes and restaurants and shaded by plane trees.
 The fountain at the centre of the plaza, in front of the amazing cathedral, Sant Bartomeu is a popular meeting point for locals and tourists of all ages.
 The church and the Banco de Soller to its left are iconic buildings, dating back to 1904 and were designed by a pupil of Antoni Gaudi in the modernist style.
 The cathedral can be seen from many parts of the Vall de Soller (the surrounding valley).

 Jerome’s favourite part of Soller, besides the delicious home made ice cream parlour at the entrance of Calle Lluna (the little local main shopping street) is the Tranvia (tram) that runs from the train station through the Soller town centre and later on past orange groves to the Port de Soller.
 The tram dates back to 1913 and is one of the smallest and oldest working tramways in Europe.
 Some of the cars have been imported from Lisbon and Bilbao and are all beautifully restored to their original condition.
 Ever since Jerome was little a ride on the tram was a must at least once during every stay there.
 He would stand outside on the back platform, holding tight to the rail, with a big smile on his face as the tram wriggled its way along.
 The ride takes just under 30 minutes and now costs a rather touristic expense of 6€ one-way, but it is mostly full.

-El Tren de Soller is a another popular tourist attraction.
+El Tren de Soller, the train that connects Soller with Palma is a another popular tourist attraction.
 The train started to put an end to the isolation between Soller and the rest of the island, when the train line connected Palma to Soller in 1911 after years of planning and construction.
 It was one of the earliest electric routes in Europe.
 A ride on the train is also a must, when either visiting from Palma or taking a day trip to Palma from Soller.
 The train winds itself up the mountains and trough many tunnels before reaching the other side of the mountain range at Bunyola and then on through the almond orchards towards Palma as the end stop.
 The train rolling stock also dates back to the beginning of the 20th century and is an attraction in its own right, with the wooden benches and outside platform at each end of the carriages.

 One of the main reasons for us to return to Soller again and again has been mainly the many hiking tracks and walks in and around Soller and in the higher mountains.
 Hiking in the area is possible from October to the beginning of May, the other months of the year are rather too hot for more than an evening stroll.
 February to April are the most popular months for walking tours.
 The almond blossoms in February are to Mallorca what Sakura (cherry blossom season) is to Japan.
 The white and pink blossoms are a beautiful sight that can be seen, either by walking trough the orchards, cycling and driving across the island.
 Orange blossoms appear in the late winter months and are much harder to be seen but the smell is incredible.
 There is no better way to experience the fragrant scent of the flowers than by walking on one of the many trails through the orange and lemon groves of the valley.